isgr9801/learn_mate-nextjs/README.md

 ### Getting Started

-To get started with SynapseStudy, follow the instructions below:
+To get started with LearnMate, follow the instructions below:

-1. Clone the repository: `git clone https://github.com/g1mishra/SynapseStudy.git`
+1. Clone the repository
-2. Install the dependencies: `pnpm install`
+2. Install the dependencies: `npm install`
 3. Configure the Appwrite endpoint and project details in the necessary files.
-4. Run the development server: `pnpm run dev`
+4. Run the development server: `npm run dev`
 5. Access the application in your browser at `http://localhost:3000`

 <!-- ### Contribution Guidelines

-We welcome contributions from the community to make SynapseStudy even better.
+We welcome contributions from the community to make LearnMate even better.
 If you'd like to contribute, please follow the guidelines outlined in [CONTRIBUTING.md](link-to-contributing-file). -->

 ### License